kri5t/chat-app/README.md

 `YYYY-MM-DDTHH:mm:ss:SSS + a hash of the (username+message)`

 This is a sortable format and makes for a unique stamp for the message.
-I can then use a hashset to avoid duplicates in my data.
-Right now I am just portraying the ordering of the hashset because it is linear in the browser; but if this was to go into production I would probably need to sort the array by the stamp given above (as explained already).
+I can then use a hashset to avoid duplicates in my data and last I map them into pairs and sort the array.
+This can be done smarter with some more time and the use of a [SortedMap](http://www.collectionsjs.com/sorted-map)